K50 Airstrip

 K50 Airstrip is an airstrip in the Lower Shabelle region of Somalia.
 It serves the capital city, Mogadishu, and was at times its main airport.

 Overview

-The name refers to its location on the country's main NE/SW road, about 50 kilometres south-west of Mogadishu.
-In the late 2000s, K50 served as Mogadishu's main airport while Aden Adde International Airport was briefly shut down due to the ongoing War in Somalia.
-Daallo Airlines operated routes to and from K50 at one time.
+The name refers to the airstrip's location on the country's main NE/SW road, about 50 kilometres south-west of Mogadishu.
+In the late 2000s, K50 served as Mogadishu's main airport while Aden Adde International Airport was briefly shut down due to the 2006–2009 War in Somalia.
+The Somali-owned, Dubai Airport-based Daallo Airlines operated routes to and from K50 at one time.

 The airstrip was mentioned in the book Quiet Warriors: Veteran's Military Service Memories, written by Blake E. Edwards.

 Facilities

 The airstrip resides at an elevation of 100 ft above mean sea level.
 It has one runway designated 04/22 with a compacted sand surface measuring 1850 × 20 m.

 Airlines and destinations

 The following airlines offer scheduled passenger service: